Chart Color Schemes

 Hamilton Hill was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Hamilton Hill's population showed greater linguistic diversity, with 22.8% speaking a language other than English at home, compared to most local markets.
+Hamilton Hill's population showed higher linguistic diversity than most local markets, with 22.8% speaking a language other than English at home.
 Born overseas, 34.8% of Hamilton Hill residents were born outside Australia.
-Christianity was the predominant religion in Hamilton Hill, comprising 41.4% of its population.
+Christianity was the predominant religion in Hamilton Hill, practiced by 41.4%.

 Frequently Asked Questions - Diversity